This content has been automatically translated from Ukrainian.

 Pick Me Girl (literally — "choose me") is a modern internet term used to describe a girl or woman who seeks approval or attention, most often from men, emphasizing her own "uniqueness" and contrasting herself with other women.

-The key feature lies not in the desire to be liked — this is a natural human need.
-The essence of the term is different: a person builds their image through the belief that they are better than others because they are "not like everyone else."
+The key feature is not the desire to be liked — that is a natural human need.
+The essence of the term lies elsewhere: a person builds their image through the belief that they are better than others because they are "not like everyone else."

 For example, there is a fundamental difference between the following statements: